marzwick/DemoSite/site/src/inclusive.md

 ## Inclusive Learning Defined

 !!! compat ""
-    `NOTE: This content was restructured recentlys.
+    `NOTE: This content was restructured recently.
 Its objectives need to be rewritten.`

 Inclusive learning encompasses the strategies, structure and climate of a learning environment.
 An inclusive learning environment is one in which students feel a sense of belonging, value, and respect, and are provided with the necessary resources and opportunities to actively learn.